Bipartisan Infrastructure Law (BIL) - Federal Discretionary Grant opportunities

-The U.S. Department of Transportation and other agencies award federal discretionary grants to eligible applicants through a highly-competitive nationwide process based on qualifications and merit.
-Applications are submitted via grants.gov to the federal agency offering the grant.
+award federal discretionary grants to eligible applicants through a highly-competitive nationwide process based on qualifications and merit.
+Applications are submitted via g rants.gov to the federal agency offering the grant.
 Applications undergo a rigorous peer review by a panel of subject matter experts.
 After multiple layers of review, a final funding decision is made based on the quality of the application and how well the proposed project will fulfill the program’s mission.

-WisDOT's Summary Guide to BIL Discretionary Grants
+WisDOT's Summary Guide to Federal Discretionary Grants

-WisDOT compiled the following resource that summarizes grant opportunities.
+WisDOT compiled the following resource that summarizes federal discretionary grant opportunities.
 It is organized alphabetically by the federal agency that will be administering the grant opportunity, and includes deadlines (including those that will reopen), program description and eligibility requirements.

 Summary Guide